Concepts

 heroe_01.yml

-name: "Heroe #1" category: heroes - label: "Title" id: title type: text default: My awesome title - label: "Background image" id: background_image type: image_picker default: "/maglev-placeholder.png"
+name: "Heroe #1" category: heroes settings: - label: "Title" id: title type: text default: My awesome title - label: "Background image" id: background_image type: image default: "/maglev-placeholder.png"

 Template